noerdisch/VagrantNoerdisch/README.md

 Otherwise you can place a file in `/var/www/$project` to pin a project to a specific version of PHP (see Dotfile-Column above).
 That file may be empty, as it's checked for existance only.
 So to pin a project (e.g. `test`) to PHP 5.5 run the following command on the web-host (`vagrant ssh phoenix-web` => `touch /var/www/test/.php55`).
 This will make nginx always pass requests to PHP 5.5.

-PHP 7.1.0 is available as aplha-3 as per time of writing this.
+PHP 7.1.0 is available as rc-<something> as per time of writing this.
 So expect that things might break while using this engine.
 There might not even be all PHP modules be in place for PHP 7.1 yet.

 When working on CLI you should specify your PHP Version in detail (e.g. `php5.5 /my/awesome/script.php`) to prevent falling back to some default (which is PHP 5.6).